kevinwang930/kevinwang930.github.io/content/post/data/db/mysql/dml/index.md

 // wait on conflicting.wait_for if present
 ```

-This encodes “I intend to insert here” without blocking other insert intentions in the same gap.
-After the conflicting gap holder commits/rolls back, the insert proceeds and inherits/splits gap state as needed.
+The request denotes intent to insert at that position without treating concurrent insert-intention requests in the same gap as mutually conflicting.
+After the holder of the protective gap or next-key lock commits or rolls back, the insert proceeds and gap inheritance follows the page’s updated record layout.

 ## 5.3 Duplicate-key and FK locking

-Unique-index duplicate checking walks equal keys and locks potential conflict sites.
-Mode depends on statement intent:
+Unique-index duplicate checking traverses equal keys and locks candidate conflict sites.
+Strength depends on statement intent:

 ```cpp
 // row0ins.cc — duplicate scan (conceptual)